mwcz/clayto-hugo/content/posts/066 - rust raytracer 2/index.md

 <figcaption>Tim Berners-Lee, Weaving the Web</figcaption>
 </figure>

-Silly names aside, Web Components and Web Workers do complement WebAssemebly beautifully.
+Silly names aside, Web Components and Web Workers do complement WebAssembly beautifully.
 I'd like to write more about WWWWWW, but that'll be a topic for another post.
 Back to the ray tracer.

-To set the scene, here's what was in place at the end of the [last post]({{< relref "../065 - rust raytracer/index.md" >}}).

- - one command-line Rust ray tracer
- - one bookmark to [wasm-pack][wasm-pack]
- - one mistaken assumption that could ruin everything

 Let's get the bad assumption out of the way first.
 The ray tracer makes [heavy use of generic numbers]({{< relref "../065 - rust raytracer/index.md#programming-with-generic-numbers" >}}), which posed a problem, since I'd read that wasm-bindgen does not support generics.
 I was afraid that having to pull out all the generics in the program would make this wasmification into too much work for a late-night side project.